wcfrobert/fkit/doc/README.md

 P+M interaction curves can be derived in two ways:

-1. Conduct several moment-curvature analysis at varying **P** (from max tension to max compression), taking note of peak moment **M**.
+1. Conduct several moment-curvature analysis at varying level of applied axial load **P** (from max tension to max compression), taking note of peak moment **M**.
 Note how we are only interested in a single point out of an entire moment-curvature curve.
-Alternatively,
-2. Set strain at extreme compression fiber to a limiting value (e.g. $\epsilon_{cu} = 0.003$), then increase depth of neutral axis from 0 to infinity.
+2. Alternatively, we can assume that the ultimate condition occurs where the extreme compression fiber is equal to a specific value (e.g. $\epsilon_{cu} = 0.003$), then increase depth of neutral axis from 0 to infinity.
 At each neutral axis depth, a new ultimate **(P, M)** point is derived

 The second method is computationally more efficient and is summarized graphically in the figure below.